-We are fully aware of the dangers that over exposure to sunlight can have on skin and acknowledge the importance of sun protection and want staff and students to enjoy the sun safely.
-We will work with staff, students and parents to achieve this through:
+We are aware of the dangers that over exposure to ultraviolet (UV) radiation from the sun can have on a person's health and skin from becoming sunburned to developing skin cancer and we acknowledge the importance of sun protection.
+We want staff and students to work in and enjoy the sun safely.
+Following these procedures will help us all achieve this.